isomorphic-software/smartclient-docs/classes/Canvas.md

 ### Description
 Retrieve the local ID of this canvas.
 If no local ID is assigned the normal canvas ID is returned making this method a safe replacement for [getID()](#method-canvasgetid).

-A "local ID" originates as an explicit ID assigned to a widget created in Reify.
-These IDs assigned by Reify become local IDs when a screen is loaded by [RPCManager.loadScreen](RPCManager.md#classmethod-rpcmanagerloadscreen) or [RPCManager.cacheScreens](RPCManager.md#classmethod-rpcmanagercachescreens) and [RPCManager.createScreen](RPCManager.md#classmethod-rpcmanagercreatescreen).
-A local ID is unique only within the scope of a widget's screen, and is not globally unique as is required for [Canvas.ID](#attr-canvasid).
+A "local ID" is name for a child widget which is unique only for this parent, and not globally unique as is required for [Canvas.ID](#attr-canvasid).
+Widgets receive local IDs when loaded via [RPCManager.loadScreen](RPCManager.md#classmethod-rpcmanagerloadscreen) or [RPCManager.cacheScreens](RPCManager.md#classmethod-rpcmanagercachescreens) and [RPCManager.createScreen](RPCManager.md#classmethod-rpcmanagercreatescreen).

 ### Returns